 A plasma flat screen TV used to be a good option when you were looking to buy a new television.

-Plasma flat panel TVs have a reputation of being prone to screen reflection.
+Plasma flat panel TVs have a reputation for being prone to screen reflection.

 This means that you can see your room reflected on the screen.